-AUO does not tolerate any retaliation against an employee for making a report in good faith.
+AUO maintains a zero tolerance policy for any retaliation against an employee for making a report in good faith.
 This includes any type of adverse action taken in response to a report, including firing, transferring, demoting or publicly attacking someone.
 It also includes even more subtle forms of retaliation, such as leaving someone who makes a good-faith report out of professional activities.
 If you are aware of this type of conduct, you should report it to one of the above channels in the same way you would report any other violation of the Enterprise Integrity Policy.